 In order to understand what muscles are worked during a seated shoulder press we must know what muscles make up the shoulder.
 Including some basic functionality.
 Consisting of eight muscles that attach to the scapula, humerus, and clavicle, the shoulder helps with a variety of movements.
 It also protects the glenohumeral joint which is the main shoulder joint.

 The shoulder is aided by all the muscles in the upper body.
 Each assisting with different functions.
-When training with a seated shoulder press these muscles can help raise and lower the upper arm.
-Help to straighten the arm.
-Rotate the upper arm, forearm and flex the elbow.
-Or even move the arm away and closer to the body.
+When training with a seated shoulder press these muscles can help raise and lower the upper arm, straighten the arm, rotate the upper arm, forearm and flex the elbow or even move the arm away and closer to the body.
 Therefore the shoulder is a complicated muscle group that works with several other muscle groups making this an excellent compound exercise.

 Shoulder injury is very common.
 Due to the amount of movements the shoulder aids and is responsible for it is prone to more injury.
 The most common cause is overexertion.
 Twisting, pulling, or falling are typical ways injury arises.
 Including repeated patterns that primarily affect the deep muscles.
 Keep in mind that the body does experience soreness from training as well.
 Pulled muscles from heavy lifting or overexertion usually subsides in a few days.

 Why Train Shoulders With A Seated Shoulder Press

 Bodybuilders search for a complete look.
 They want to shape each and every muscle perfectly and proportionally to their frame or aesthetic.
 Whether you're a natural or enhanced athlete it’s likely you’ll have some shoulder development to do.
 Training with a seated shoulder press will build your shoulders, turning them into boulders and shaping your physique along the way.